danilop/high-dim-orthogonal-vectors-analysis/SPEC.md

 ### 4.2 Phase 2 Display Format
 The system shall display:
 - A header indicating Phase 2, the orthogonal tolerance, and maximum attempts
-- Column headers for dimension and count
+- Column headers for dimension and found count
 - One row per dimension containing:
   - Dimension size (5 characters, right-aligned)
   - Number of orthogonal vectors found (5 characters)